-A. New Jersey has a lot to flaunt about such as its beautiful beaches, busy roads, amazing food, intense politics, and diverse culture.
-Its unique people, gorgeous scenery and exciting sports are just a few of our common attributes that makes this place a popular holiday destination
+New Jersey has a lot to flaunt such as its beautiful beaches, busy roads, amazing food, intense politics, and diverse culture.
+Its unique people, gorgeous scenery and exciting sports are just a few of our common attributes that make this place a popular holiday destination.

 1. New Jersey has the most diners in the world and is sometimes referred to as the diner capital of the world.

-2. North Jersey has the most shopping malls in one area in the world with seven major shopping malls in a 25 sq. mile radius.
+2. North Jersey has the most shopping malls in one area in the world with seven major shopping malls within a 25 sq. mile radius.

-3. Passaic River was the site to the first submarine ride by inventor John P. Holland.
+3. Passaic River was the site of the first submarine ride by inventor John P. Holland.

-A. The best time of the year to visit New Jersey is between April and June when it’s not too hot.
-Summer months of July and August are often hot and humid while winter is too cold for most tourists.
+The best time of the year to visit New Jersey is between April and June when it’s not too hot.
+The summer months of July and August are often hot and humid while winter is too cold for most tourists.

 1. Test your golfing skills at Monster Mini Golf— Fairfield.

 2. Have some fun experiences at The Funplex — Mt.
 Lauren and East Hanover.

 3. Explore the RIPLEY’S BELIEVE IT OR NOT MUSEUM — Atlantic City.